 Key Action Steps:

-When planning either a minor or significant change within an organization; consider these action steps to achieve maximum commitment from as many people as possible.
+Skills are required to lead strategic change when planning either a minor or significant shift within an organization; consider these action steps to achieve maximum commitment from as many people as possible.

 - Describe what is going to happen.

 - Explain why the change is necessary.

 - Ask for reactions; listen to comments and feelings.

 - Acknowledge comments or objections and check for misunderstandings.

 - Involve as many people in any way possible.